-This feature gives users more control to improve their espresso.
-If you find you’re shots are a little too sour, try increasing the temperature, which is often an issue if you are running one shot a day (it can take some extra shots to heat up the group head).
+This feature gives you more control to improve your espresso.
+If you find your shots are a little too sour, try increasing the temperature.
+This is often an issue if you are running one shot a day (it can take some extra shots to heat up the group head).

 On the other hand, Breville Duo-Temp Pro doesn’t allow users to use the PID controller to change the temperature.